zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/extract/extract.md

 ## Task 5: Add and Run a Replicat

-This Replicat process consumes the trail file sent from Oracle GoldenGate.
+This Replicat process consumes the trail file sent from OCI GoldenGate.

 1. Click **Overview**, and then click **Add Replicat** (plus icon).